cremerlab/density_maintenance/code/processing/mass_spectrometry/2024-05-29_r1/README.md

 reason: Experiment in progress
 ---

-# 2024-05-26 MS Sample Preparation for LacZ, RelA OE
+# 2024-05-29 MS Sample Preparation for LacZ OE
-This experiment was run to gather samples for total proteome quantification of *E. coli* grown in glucose medium overexpressing either lacZ or RelA.
-We grew a replacement replicate for pRelA + 2ng/mL dox (labeled as rep. 2) and added a new lacZ inducer conc.
+This experiment was run to gather samples for total proteome quantification of *E. coli* grown in glucose medium overexpressing lacZ at a mild induction level.

 ## Materials & Equipment
 ### Media